ZhengXinyue/Model-Predictive-Control/README.md

 # Model Predictive Control for Pendulum-v0

-Pure MPC uses the real model for simulation.
+Naive MPC uses the real model for simulation.

 Learning MPC uses a learned system dynamics with neural network for simulation.